-Why is UVM's Graduate Program in Special Education right for you?
+Why is our program right for you?

 Our program is dedicated to the belief that all students have worth and dignity.
 We seek to promote the success of all K–12 students through inclusive education, collaboration, family-centered practice, a supports model approach to understanding disability, evidence-based practice, data-based decision making, and a strengths-based climate in which students, families, and school staff feel welcomed, respected, and supported.
 Throughout the program you will enhance your collaborative skills with families, teachers, administrators, human service providers, and employers.